Instructional Design

 What does an instructional designer do day-to-day?

-An instructional designer’s day-to-day work breaks into a few main activities, and most of them happen before any course gets built.
+Most of an instructional designer’s day-to-day work happens before any course gets built.
+It’s analyzing performance, interviewing SMEs, drafting learning objectives, designing storyboards, and reviewing what developers produce.
 In a typical week, an instructional designer might:

-• Run a 60–90 minute interview with a subject matter expert to extract knowledge for a new training module
+• Run a 60–90 minute interview with an SME to extract knowledge for a new training module

 • Synthesize the interview content into a structured outline